 Unfortunately, with exception of some limited parts in Blue Nile and South Kordofan states, the rest of the state of Blue Nile and South Kordofan is not accessible because of the continuation of war rekindled in 2011.
-Nonetheless, plans have been prepared to tackle the problem of mines in the high threat areas in the two southern states once condition permit.
-The total remaining contamination of the AP mines includes a total of 98 confirmed and suspect hazardous areas, measuring 19,285,410 square metres.
-This includes a total of 53 CHA measuring 2,418,930 square metres and 45 SHA measuring 16,866,480 square metres, as given in the table below.
+Nonetheless, plans have been prepared to tackle the problem of mines in high threat areas once conditions permit.
+The total remaining contamination of AP mines is comprised of 98 confirmed and suspect hazardous areas, measuring 19,285,410 square metres.
+This includes: 53 CHA measuring 2,418,930 square metres and 45 SHA measuring 16,866,480 square metres, as given in the table below.